The ultimate 10-Point checklist for buying a digital picture frame

 This may also include access to stock photography or art collections (like, e.g., Meural offers).

-If the manufacturer offers to store your images in the Cloud (like, e.g., FRAMEN) and by that is making it much easier to share playlists, use multiple frames or run a promotional business campaign, then there is a real value that needs to be compensated.
+If the manufacturer offers to store your images in the Cloud and that makes it much easier to share playlists, use multiple frames, or run a promotional business campaign, then there is real value that needs to be compensated.

 Conclusion

 Every purchasing decision is different.
-Some people will value price over design; others are looking for a specific feature.
+Some people value price over design; others seek a specific feature.

-I hope you will find this list useful when you look at getting your digital picture frame.
+I hope you will find this list helpful when you get your digital picture frame.

-This checklist will also be my guide for my product reviews, so you can always come back here and read up on the details.
+This checklist will also guide my product reviews, so you can always come back here and read up on the details.

 I’d be very interested in hearing your feedback.
 If you have any comments, please let me know.